Zeppelin Museum Friedrichshafen: LZ archive

 The corporate archive of the Zeppelin airship-building limited company in Friedrichshafen fills a depot of the Zeppelin Museum.
-The archive stores documents on every business transaction of the company, from the very beginnings through the 1960s.
+The archive stores documents on every business transaction of the company, from the beginnings to the 1960s.
 It also includes Count Zeppelin’s correspondence from the time he conceived his airship-building project.

-In addition, the archives contain the estates of important personages of Zeppelin history such as Hugo Eckener, Hans von Schiller, and Wilhelm Ernst Dörr.
-Collections of construction drawings, posters, prints, newspaper cuttings, photographs, films, etc., complete the archive collections.
+In addition, the archives contain the estates of important people in Zeppelin history such as Hugo Eckener, Hans von Schiller and Wilhelm Ernst Dörr.
+Collections of construction drawings, posters, prints, newspaper cuttings, photographs and films complete the collections.

 Library

 The library holds and collects publications on the subjects of the museum’s two departments.
-The bulk of the collection is composed of books and journals on the history and technology of regional, national, and international aviation; and on Zeppelin development; as well as biographies of the personages and the stories of the companies involved in these fields.
+The bulk of the collection is composed of books and journals on the history and technology of regional, national, and international aviation; and on Zeppelin development; as well as biographies of the people and the stories of the companies involved in these fields.
 The library collects a great number and variety of art books and journals.
-The library is an open-shelf, non-lending library which means that the books and journals are freely accessible on shelves in the reading room, but may only be read there.
+The library is an open-shelf, non-lending library.

-Museum shop

-The museum shop offers books, watches and jewellery, model construction kits, calendars, collectible items, DVDs, and other items.
-Beside zeppelin souvenirs, all available publications on the collection themes and catalogues of the exhibits can also be acquired.